rawfunkmaharishi/rawfunkmaharishi.github.io/blog/_posts/2014-11-12-being-data-driven.md

 layout: blost
 ---

 We're building a static site, but that doesn't mean we're going to hard-code everything and construct all the pages by hand - Jekyll has excellent support for driving your content with data.
-Let's look an example:
+Let's look at an example:

 ##Our Footer